geerlingguy/ansible-role-git/README.md

 Available variables are listed below, along with default values (see `vars/main.yml`):

+    workspace: /root

+Where certain files will be downloaded and adjusted prior to git installation, if needed.

     git_enablerepo: ""

+This variable, a well as `git_packages`, will be used to install git via `yum` if `git_install_from_source` is false.
 Any additional repositories you have installed that you would like to use for a newer/different Git version.

     git_packages:
       - git
       - git-svn

 The specific Git packages that will be installed.
 By default, `git-svn` is included, but you can easily add this variable to your playbook's variables and remove `git-svn` if desired.

+    git_install_from_source: false
+    git_install_path: "/usr"
+    git_version: "1.8.4"

+Whether to install Git from source; if set to `true`, `git_version` is required and will be used to install a particular version of git (see all available versions here: https://www.kernel.org/pub/software/scm/git/), and `git_install_path` defines where git should be installed.

 ## Dependencies